Policy and expectations

 What you can expect on free-to-air television

-In May 2012 the Federal Government released the Broadcasting Services Amendment (Improved Access to Television Services) Bill 2012 (PDF and Word versions of this can be download from the DBCDE website).
-This outlines changes to the Broadcasting Services Act that it will require 100% of 6.00 am to midnight programming to be captioned by 2015.
+In June 2012 the Senate passed the Broadcasting Services Amendment (Improved Access to Television Services) Bill 2012 (PDF and Word versions of this can be download from the DBCDE website).
+This bill amended the Broadcasting Services Act so that it now requires 100% of 6.00 am to midnight programming to be captioned by 2015.
+The bill took effect on 1 July 2012.

 However, digital multichannels (such as 7mate, Go!, and Eleven) only have to caption a program if it was shown with captions on its parent channel earlier, or if it is simulcast on the parent channel with captions.
-This may change at the end of 2012, when the Government has flagged a review of the multichannel rules.
+A review of the multichannel regulations was due to take place before the end of 2012 but this did not happen.

-The Federal Government has also announced that it will have a trial of audio description on ABC1 in the second half of 2011 for 14 hours per week for 3 months.
-This will be a technical trial to work out how and if audio description could be delivered on television in the future.
+There is as yet no audio description service on Australian television, or any legislation requiring it.
+However, a trial of audio description took place on ABC1 between 5 August and 4 November 2012.
+This was a technical trial to work out how and if audio description could be delivered on television in the future.

 For more detailed information, see our page on the regulation of free-to-air television captioning.